nixtus/cyclops/README.md

 # Cyclops

-Cyclops is a simple, straightforward and 100% FOSS Chrome extension for adding HTTP request headers to pages
+Cyclops is a simple, straightforward and 100% FOSS Chrome extension for adding HTTP request headers

 ## Installation